 “Hallelujah”, written by Leonard Cohen over the course of five years, was recorded by dozens of famous artists.
 But, Cohen passed away in November, just weeks before Kaylee Rogers’ rendition of his most famous song was released.
 Somehow, we’re sure that Cohen would approve of this stunning remake.

-Hear Kaylee Rogers sing “Hallelujah” in the video below.
+Hear Kaylee Rogers sing “Hallelujah” with the Killard House School Choir.